At a glance

 - The target of the Federal Government is to retain a proportion of 25.4 %.

 Traffic adversely affects biodiversity by fragmenting habitats and creating noise and air pollution.
 Humans are affected by the loss of recreational areas.
-The indicator is based on a threshold area of 100 square kilometres (km²), a size originally defined as a recreational space that allows walkers to go on day excursions largely undisturbed by intrusive sights or sounds.
+The indicator is based on a threshold area of 100 square kilometres (km²), a size originally defined as a recreational space that allows hikers to go on day excursions largely undisturbed by intrusive sights or sounds.

 Low-traffic areas are not necessarily near-natural.
 In Mecklenburg-Western Pomerania and Brandenburg, for instance, low-traffic areas make up more than 50 % of the total land area.
 This is largely because these Federal States are sparsely populated and have a lower density of transportation networks and less traffic, especially on regional and local roads.
 Furthermore, these regions are mainly characterised by intensive agriculture.

 Assessing the development

 In 2015 undissected low-traffic areas with a minimum size of 100 km² accounted for 23.5 % of the total German land area.
 In the previous 2010 survey, the figure was 23.2 %.
 A slight increase in the areas of the undissected low-traffic is thus recorded for 2015.
 In 2000 this figure was at 26,5 %.
 However, the basis for calculation (traffic density counts) was incomplete in 2000 and 2005.
 Models were therefore used to calculate traffic loads across the entire road network for the year 2010.
 The results obtained, however, show a certain spatial dynamic within the individual federal states.